fiberflow-dev/fibery-tweaks/CONTRIBUTING.md

 - Use SVG format for scalability
 - Keep it simple and recognizable at small sizes
-- Viewbox should typically be `0 0 24 24`
+- Viewbox should be `0 0 24 24`
+- Use `#51616C` as the default fill color

+### Step 8: Validate Your tweak.json

+Ensure your `tweak.json` follows the schema:

+- All IDs must be valid UUIDs
+- Parameter definitions must have required properties
+- JSON syntax must be valid
+- Required fields must be present

-### Step 6: Test Your Tweak
+### Step 9: Test Your Tweak

 Before submitting, test your tweak:

 1. Install the Fiberflow Chrome extension
 2. Load your tweak files locally
 3. Test in multiple Fibery views and scenarios
-4. Verify it doesn't conflict with other tweaks
+4. Verify parameters work correctly (if applicable)
 5. Check browser console for any errors

-### Step 7: Submit Your Contribution
+### Step 10: Submit Your Contribution

 1. **Commit your changes:**